cositools/cosi-data-challenge-2/cosipy-intro/README.md

 # Introduction to cosipy

 The cosipy library is [COSI](https://cosi.ssl.berkeley.edu)'s high-level analysis software.
 It allows you to extract imaging and spectral information from the data, as well as to perform statistical model comparisons.
-The cosipy product are meant to be ready for interpretation.
+The cosipy products are meant to be ready for interpretation.

 The main repository is hosted in https://github.com/cositools/cosipy